ajvondrak/euclid/doc/settings.md

 ### Description

-When you're in a git directory, this element will display the symbolic reference for `HEAD`.
+In a git repo, this element will display the symbolic reference for `HEAD`.
 If it's a tagged commit, the tag name will be shown.
 If `HEAD` is detached, it will show up as an abbreviated commit hash.
 99% of the time, though, it'll just be the name of the branch you're currently on.

 ### Optics